joewdavies/awesome-frontend-gis/README.md

 ## 🔧 JavaScript Libraries

 ### Mapping
 Libraries for building maps.
+Open source libraries listed first.
 - [Leaflet](https://leafletjs.com/) - The leading open-source JavaScript library for mobile-friendly interactive maps.
 - [OpenLayers](https://openlayers.org/) - A high-performance, feature-packed library for creating interactive maps on the web.
 - [Cesium.js](https://cesiumjs.org/) - An open-source JavaScript library for world-class 3D mapping of geospatial data.
-- [ArcGIS API for JS](https://developers.arcgis.com/JavaScript/latest/release-notes/) - A lightweight way to embed maps and tasks in web applications.
-- [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/examples/) - JavaScript library that uses WebGL to render interactive maps from vector tiles.

 - [maplibre](https://github.com/maplibre/maplibre-gl-js) - It originated as an open-source fork of mapbox-gl-js, before their switch to a non-OSS license in December 2020.
 - [gridviz](https://github.com/eurostat/gridviz) - A Three.js-based library for visualizing gridded statistics datasets as CSV files.
 - [Eurostat-map](https://github.com/eurostat/eurostat-map.js) - Create and customise web maps showing Eurostat data using D3.js.